mashrurauwad-cyber/Initial/README.md

 ## Power BI Dashboard
 ![image alt](https://github.com/mashrurauwad-cyber/Initial/blob/a94222fffd32d3ac485df9c8fe070101cd6d8717/Power%20BI%20Regional%20Dashboard.png)

-- **Regional Slicers**
+- **Regional Slicers:**
  These slicers allow users to easily navigate between regions instantly.
 They help compare sales, orders and customer behavior across different parts of the region without changing pages.
-- **Customer ID and Order Priority by Region and Segment (Line and stacked column Chart)** This chart shows how many customers placed orders and how priority levels vary by region.
+- **Customer ID and Order Priority by Region and Segment (Line and stacked column Chart):**
+ This chart shows how many customers placed orders and how priority levels vary by region.
 Consumer customers dominate in almost every region, with Corporate and Home Office following behind.
 The count of order priority moved with the customer order.
-- **Total Order by Region (Clustered Bar Chart)** Central leads with the highest number of orders.
+- **Total Order by Region (Clustered Bar Chart):**
+ Central leads with the highest number of orders.
 South, EMEA, and North show moderate order volume.
 Oceania and Africa remain lower, indicating less business activity in those regions.
-- **Customer ID by Segment (Donut Chart)**
+- **Customer ID by Segment (Donut Chart):**
  Consumer is the largest segment, making up more than half of total customers.
 Corporate ranks second, while Home Office is the smallest segment.
 This shows that most business comes from individual consumers.
-- **Sales and profit Card**
+- **Sales and profit Card:**
  The cards shows the total sum of sales and profit respectively.
 We can also navigate the region wise total sales and profit by the slicer.
-- **Shipping Cost by Ship Mode and Category (Clolumn Chart)** Shipping costs are highest for Standard Class.
+- **Shipping Cost by Ship Mode and Category (Cluster Column Chart):**
+ Shipping costs are highest for Standard Class.
 Technology and Furniture shipments cost the most to deliver in Standard Class.
 Same Day shipping has the lowest cost volume, likely due to lower order count.
 Office Supplies generally shows lower cost across all modes.
-- **Sales by Category and Segment (Column Chart)** Technology brings in the highest revenue across all segments.
+- **Sales by Category and Segment (Column Chart):**
+ Technology brings in the highest revenue across all segments.
 Consumer segment consistently generates more sales across all categories.
 Home Office has the lowest sales share in all categories.
--**Region and Sales by Country and Segment (Map)**
+- **Region and Sales by Country and Segment (Map):**
  The map highlights high sales clusters across various regions.
 Most large markers belong to the Consumer segment, confirming that it drives the majority of global sales.
 Through the slicer, we can easily navigate acroos the map and visualize the sales in different regions.

 **Overall Dashboard Insight**
 - Central region is the strongest performer in orders and customer count.